• Skip to primary navigation

 To determine what makes a good substitute for agar agar, we first need to know what people use it for in the kitchen!

-Fun fact: Agar agar is actually used to make kid's clay!
+Fun fact: Agar agar can actually be used to make kid's clay!

 Bite sized lychee jellies with champagne, many still in their silicone moulds.